zheksoon/snapdrag/README.md

 };
 ```

-**Important note:** For sure, the wrapped component should take a ref to DOM node to be draggable.
-If you specify another ref for the component explicitly, `draggable` will handle it, like this:
+**Important note:** For sure, the wrapped component must take a ref to DOM node to be draggable.
+If you specify another ref for the component explicitly, `draggable` will handle it correctly, like this:

 ```tsx
 const ref = useRef(null); // ref for your own logic